Oversights in the Respective Theorems of von Neumann and Bell are Homologous: The Oversight in Bell's Theorem

 This should have been Bell's final conclusion.
-But he continued.
-And in doing so he overlooked something that is unjustifiable.
-He replaced the above sum of four separate averages of real numbers with the following single average:
+However, by continuing, Bell overlooked something that is physically unjustifiable.
+By assuming the {\it additivity of expectation values}, without which his theorem {\it cannot} be formally proven, Bell identified the above sum of four separate averages of real numbers (to be recorded, for example, in experimental runs performed on four different days) with the following single average:

-As innocuous as this step may seem mathematically, it is in fact an illegitimate step physically, because what is being averaged on its RHS are {\it unobservable} and {\it unphysical} quantities.
-But it allows us to reduce the sum of four averages${\;}$to
+As innocuous as this step may seem mathematically, it is in fact an illegitimate step physically, because what is being averaged on its RHS are unobservable and unphysical quantities.
+Moreover, it is not dictated by the assumptions of local realism and a large number of trials for each counterfactually possible experiment, both of which have been exhausted by the stage (\ref{711}) of the derivation.
+It is a mathematical step, analogous to von Neumann's assumption (\ref{CM}), quite independent of the assumptions of local realism and a large number of trials.
+But while it has no counterpart in physics, it allows Bell to reduce the sum in (\ref{9-1}) to

-And since ${{\mathscr B}_{k}({\bf b})=\pm1}$, if ${|{\mathscr B}_{k}({\bf b})+{\mathscr B}_{k}({\bf b'})|=2}$, then ${|{\mathscr B}_{k}({\bf b})-{\mathscr B}_{k}({\bf b'})|=0}$, and vice versa \cite{IJTP}.
+And since ${{\mathscr B}_{k}({\bf b})=\pm1}$, if ${|{\mathscr B}_{k}({\bf b})+{\mathscr B}_{k}({\bf b'})|=2}$, then ${|{\mathscr B}_{k}({\bf b})-{\mathscr B}_{k}({\bf b'})|=0}$, and vice versa.
 Consequently, using ${{\mathscr A}_{k}({\bf a})=\pm1}$, it is easy to conclude that the absolute value of the above average cannot exceed 2, just as Bell concluded:

+Given the identification (\ref{rep}) (the LHS of which is a perfectly meaningful physical quantity), the last calculation then allows Bell to conclude that the CHSH correlator (\ref{CHSH}) is bounded by $\pm2$, thereby facilitating the experimental tests of local realism:

+In summary, the stringent bounds of $\pm2$ on the CHSH correlator derived by Bell follow from three assumptions: (a) local realism, (b) a large number of trials for each counterfactually possible experiment, and (c) the identification represented by Eq.~(\ref{rep}); namely, the additivity of expectation values: {\it a sum of expectation values is equal to the expectation value of the sum}.